Udzu/dataglasses/README.md

 ## Objective

-The purpose of this library is to speed up rapid development by making it trivial to populate type-annotated dataclasses with dictionary data extracted from JSON, as well as to perform basic validation on that data.
+The purpose of this library is to speed up rapid development by making it trivial to populate dataclasses with dictionary data extracted from JSON (or elsewhere), as well as to perform basic validation on that data.
 The library contains just one file and two functions, so can even be directly copied into a project.

 It is not intended for complex validation or high performance.
 For those, consider using [pydantic](https://github.com/pydantic/pydantic).